marsharine/Software_Engineering-Projects/README.md

 Welcome to my repository for Front-End and Back-End projects!

-This repository showcases a collection of my work in front-end development and user experience design.
-Each project highlights different aspects of web design, user interaction, and front-end technologies.
-I am also working on projects which showcasing Back-end development skills So these projects will increase as time progresses.
+This repository showcases a collection of my work.
+Each project highlights different aspects of  front-end and back-end technologies.
+These quantity of projects will increase as time progresses.

-Projects:

-1. Customer Satisfaction Form:

-A responsive web form designed to collect feedback from users about their satisfaction with a product or service.
-This project demonstrates form handling, user interface design, and responsive design principles.

-Features:

-User-friendly form layout Input validation Responsive design for various screen sizes.

-Technologies Used:

-HTML CSS JavaScript How to View:

-2. Nutrition Label:

-An interactive nutrition label that allows users to input serving sizes and dynamically calculates and displays nutritional information.
-This project demonstrates JavaScript for interactive functionality and front-end design for presenting data.

-Features:

-Dynamic nutritional calculations User input for serving size Responsive design Technologies Used:

-HTML CSS JavaScript

-3. Interactive Cafe Menu:

-The Interactive Cafe Menu is designed to enhance user interaction with a visually appealing and functional menu.
-Users can browse through various categories, view detailed descriptions, and check prices, all in a responsive design that works across different devices.

-Features:

-Interactive Menu Categories: Browse through categories such as Breakfast, Lunch, Dinner, and Drinks.
-Dynamic Item Display: Click on items to view detailed descriptions and prices.
-Responsive Design: Optimized for a seamless experience on desktops, tablets, and smartphones.

-Technologies Used:

-HTML CSS JavaScript
+Coding Languages:

+HTML, CSS, JavaScript, React, Python, Java

 Getting Started:

-To get started with any of these projects:
+To get started with any of my projects:

 Clone the Repository: